EkoCommunications/AmityAndroidJet/rxremotemediator/README.md

 # Amity RxRemoteMediator

-We are the `RemoteMediator` for a DB + Network based `PagingData` stream which triggers network requests to fetch more items as user scrolls, and automatically `insert` / `query` necessarily information into / from database, for example, tokens for fetching more pages.
+We are the `RemoteMediator` for a DB + Network based `PagingData` stream which triggers network requests to fetch more items as user scrolls, and automatically `insert` / `query` necessary information into / from the database, for example, tokens for fetching more pages.

-Common challenges of using `RemoteMediator` is when items are inserted into database, there is no easy way to tell which item has been deleted, updated or moved, so without a data comparison or a reliable real-time event from a server we end up showing invalid or outdated data and when items cannot be sorted by any of theirs variables but can only be sorted by some specific algorithms likes user preferences, best sellers and etc. and those algorithms or sort keys are not passed on to us then we need to locally generate and store sort keys of each algorithms by ourself.
+Common challenges of using `RemoteMediator` is when items are inserted into the database, there is no easy way to tell which item has been deleted, updated or moved, so without a data comparison or a reliable real-time event from a server we end up showing invalid or outdated data and when items cannot be sorted by any of theirs variables but can only be sorted by some specific algorithms likes user preferences, best sellers and etc. and those algorithms or sort keys are not passed on to us then we need to locally generate and store sort keys of each algorithms by ourself.
 On `AmityRxRemoteMediator` we offer solutions for both issues.

 First, pick the right `RemoteMediator`, We support 3 types of `RemoteMediator`, it depends on how do we fetch data from pagined sources.